Scott-Zeta/NodePlaygorund/RestApiTS/README.md

 When the output is 0, we block the user; otherwise, we let them access what they are trying to access.

+### Important Notes for Permission and JWT

+When a site owner changes a user’s permissions—for example, to attempt to lock out a misbehaving user—the user won’t see this take effect until their next JWT refresh.
+That’s because the permissions check uses the JWT data itself to avoid an extra database hit.

+Services like Auth0 can help by offering automatic token rotation, but users will still experience unexpected app behavior during the time between rotations, however short that normally may be.
+To mitigate this, developers must take care to actively revoke refresh tokens in response to permissions changes.

 ## Start Up the App

 ### Feature from TS